 DUI Lawyer Randolph Rice – Here to Help!

-At the Law Offices of Randolph Rice, we don’t judge people that receive a DUI charge in Bel Air, Maryland.
+At the Rice, Murtha & Psoras, we don’t judge people that receive a DUI charge in Bel Air, Maryland.
 We understand that people make mistakes and sometimes misjudge the amount of alcohol they consume before getting behind the wheel.

-The Law Offices of Randolph Rice are experienced preparing clients for Court.
+The Rice, Murtha & Psoras are experienced preparing clients for Court.
 We make sure that all clients know what to expect when they appear in the Bel Air District Court.
 In addition, we have the knowledge and skill to try a DUI case before the Judges and juries of Harford County.

 When looking for a Bel Air DUI lawyer, look no further than attorney Randolph Rice.
 Contact the office today at (410) 694-7291 to schedule a free DUI consultation.